TonicAI/database_summaries/oracle/README.md

 - The query may require DBA privileges to access the `DBA_SEGMENTS` and `DBA_LOBS` views.
 - For finer granularity, consider modifying the query to show storage at the table level rather than the schema level.

+## summary.sql
+Generates a report of all schemas, including max table size, total columns.